QzhStarkInternational/Sequence_Alignment/README.md

 **In the FileIO object, there exists a parameter named target with type integer,
     which might be removed later.
 Several details list below:**

--If the target is set to 1, then it create the two chain hashtable from
-          a file, which created from a input file.
+- If the target is set to 1, then it create the two chain hashtable from a file, which created from a input file.
 The input file removes all invalid character ('N' and the '\n').
 But this way is time consuming.
           The optimized method might be released later.